gogirlorganisation/thegirlcode.github.io/README.md

 2. Install dependencies with `npm install`.
 3. Start the development server with `npm start`.
 4. Open `localhost:3039`.
 5. To publish a build to the gh-pages branch, use `npm run publish`.
-This creates a fresh build in the dist folder and then pushes it to the master. branch.
+This creates a fresh build in the dist folder and then pushes it to the master branch. **DO NOT PUSH TO MASTER.
+THE `npm` COMMAND WILL DO THAT FOR YOU.**

 ## Adding a page